-Admission criteria include a personal interview, analysis of college transcripts, review of three letters of recommendation and evaluation of personal written statement.
+Admission criteria include a personal interview, analysis of transcripts, review of three letters of recommendation, and evaluation of personal written statement.
 In addition, essential functions are required for admission.
+If you are accepted into the School, a $100 deposit will be required in addition to tuition.

-Students are admitted twice a year for classes beginning in January and June.
+Students are admitted twice a year for classes August to December with graduation in December and classes January to June with graduation in June.

 If a student withdraws from the program, a refund may be requested.
-Notice of withdrawal should be submitted in writing to the Program Director of the School of Histotechnology.
-(This refund policy applies to the $100 deposit and the $5,000 tuition).
+Notice of withdrawal should be submitted in writing to the Program Director of the School of Phlebotomy Technician.
+(This refund policy applies to the $2,000 tuition).

 The refund policy is as follows: